BatoolMM/R-markdown/_episodes/03-markdown-intro-headings-lists.md

 <br>

-> ## Tip: More Heading Convention
-> For best practices regarding all heading levels, you should never skip a heading level - heading levels inform the hierarchy of your paper compositions, they do not reflect styling choices.
-For styling you may employ CSS stylesheets, either importing an exisiting "theme", or creating your own.
-{: .callout}

 <br>
 Now we can go to the next section and add a main heading and a subheading.
 Find the “Materials and Methods” section (right after the introduction) and make the line that says “Materials and Methods” into heading 1 and the lines that say “Survey Overview” and “Data Analysis” into heading 2 for subheadings.